THE PRACTICE TEAM

 ||BM DFFP (1996) Southampton

 ||MBBS DCH DFSRH FRCGP

 ||MB BCh (1999) Cardiff MRCGP DFFP

 Our team of professionals aim to provide a friendly, expert comprehensive service.
 We employ the following staff:

 Practice Manager - Sylvia Lane BA (Hons) MIHM

 She is overall manager and has responsibility for coordinating the work of the other staff.
 She will try to sort out any problems that you may encounter when using our facilities.

-They deal with the enormous amount of paperwork that passes through the practice each day.
-One of them is available by telephone Monday to Friday after 10.00am to discuss any urgent problems regarding hospital appointments etc.
+The secretary deals with the enormous amount of paperwork that passes through the practice each day.
+The secretary is available by telephone Monday to Friday after 10.00am to discuss any urgent problems regarding hospital appointments etc.

 Practice Nursing Team

 Our practice nurses work mainly in the surgery providing services including health checks, practical procedures (eg cervical smears, immunisations, ear syringing etc), family planning advice and advice on maintaining a healthy lifestyle.
 They also provide ongoing care for patients with chronic health problems (asthma, high blood pressure, diabetes, heart disease etc).
 Appointments with the practice nurses can be booked through reception.